Connect with others who understand.

 2. Eat Healthy Foods To Strengthen Your Nails

 If you have lupus, eating well can give your body the nutrients it needs to build strong nails.
 Stronger nails resist cracking, breaking, peeling, and other problems.
+Some doctors recommend an anti-inflammatory diet rich in fruits and vegetables, whole grains, healthy proteins, and healthy fats.

 Some people with lupus find that they do better when avoiding certain foods, such as those containing gluten or dairy products.
-You may need to experiment to find out what will work for you.
+You may need to experiment to find out what works for you.
 If you’re not sure where to start, talk to your rheumatology team.
 They may refer you to a specialist like a registered dietitian for advice on what to eat to help improve your nail health.

 3. Reconsider Manicures and Pedicures